Teleflex Incorporated - Consensus Indicates Potential 11.0% Upside

-Teleflex Incorporated found using ticker (TFX) have now 11 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
+Teleflex Incorporated with ticker code (TFX) now have 11 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
 The range between the high target price and low target price is between 450 and 375 calculating the mean target price we have 408.91.
-Given that the stocks previous close was at 368.45 this now indicates there is a potential upside of 11.0%.
-The 50 day MA is 347.38 and the 200 moving average now moves to 360.54.
+With the stocks previous close at 368.45 this is indicating there is a potential upside of 11.0%.
+The 50 day MA is 347.38 and the 200 day moving average is 360.54.
 The company has a market cap of $16,902m.
-You can visit the company’s website by visiting: http://www.teleflex.com
+Company Website: http://www.teleflex.com

 Teleflex Incorporated designs, develops, manufactures, and supplies single-use medical devices for common diagnostic and therapeutic procedures in critical care and surgical applications worldwide.
 It provides vascular access products that comprise Arrow branded catheters and related devices, including catheter positioning systems for use in the administration of intravenous therapies, the measurement of blood pressure, and the withdrawal of blood samples through a single puncture site.
 The company also offers interventional products consist of various coronary catheters, structural heart therapies, and peripheral intervention and cardiac assist products that are used by interventional cardiologists and radiologists, and vascular surgeons; and Arrow branded catheters, Guideline and Trapliner catheters, the Manta Vascular Closure, and Arrow Oncontrol devices.
 It provides anesthesia products, such as airway and pain management products to support hospital, emergency medicine, and military channels; and surgical products, including metal and polymer ligation clips, and fascial closure surgical systems that are used in laparoscopic surgical procedures, percutaneous surgical systems, and other surgical instruments.
 The company also offers interventional urology product comprises the UroLift System, an invasive technology for treating lower urinary tract symptoms due to benign prostatic hyperplasia; and respiratory products, including oxygen and aerosol therapies, spirometry, and ventilation management products for use in various care settings.
 It provides urology products, such as catheters, urine collectors, and catheterization accessories and products for operative endourology; and bladder management for patients in the hospital and individuals in the home care markets.
 The company serves hospitals and healthcare providers, medical device manufacturers, and home care markets.
 The company was founded in 1943 and is headquartered in Wayne, Pennsylvania.